Allspice

 Basil, Holy

-Holy basil essential oil, Ocimum sanctum, is considered a sacred plant in Hinduism.
+Holy Basil essential oil, Ocimum sanctum, is considered a sacred plant in Hinduism.
 It has been used medicinally for centuries in India to help ward off illness and to aid in digestion.
-Holy basil essential oil is a main remedy in ayurvedic medicine to promote good health and well being.
+Holy Basil essential oil is a main remedy in ayurvedic medicine to promote good health and well being.
 The plant has anti-inflammatory, antimicrobial and anti-spasmodic properties.
 The strong herbaceous scent blends well with citrus oils and florals.
 Use well diluted when using on the skin, no more than a 1-2%.

 Basil, Sweet